TLeonardUK/libjobs/README.md

 # Basic Usage
 @todo

+# API Reference
+The library uses doxygen for its api reference.
+Once the project is build the output will be stored on docs/html.

 # Building
 The project uses cmake for building the library and examples.
 It's also been setup with a CMakeSettings.json file so it can be opened as a folder project in visual studio.